bitnami/charts/bitnami/postgresql-ha/README.md

 ### Configure the way how to expose PostgreSQL

-- **Ingress**: The ingress controller must be installed in the Kubernetes cluster.
-Set `ingress.enabled=true` to expose PostgreSQL through Ingress.
 - **ClusterIP**: Exposes the service on a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster.
 Set `service.type=ClusterIP` to choose this service type.
 - **NodePort**: Exposes the service on each Node's IP at a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting `NodeIP:NodePort`.
 Set `service.type=NodePort` to choose this service type.
 - **LoadBalancer**: Exposes the service externally using a cloud provider's load balancer.
 Set `service.type=LoadBalancer` to choose this service type.